 Seneca’s wealth of historic homes provides visitors with the opportunity to learn about the lifestyle of the people who have lived in the community for the last two centuries.

-Oconee Community Theatre – For more than 40 years, the community theater has presented plays and dramatic works of all kinds.
+For more than 40 years, the community theatre has presented plays and dramatic works of all kinds.
 The lineup of shows includes classics like “Hello, Dolly” and “Beauty and the Beast” along with “I Love You, You’re Perfect, Now Change,” “1984” and "Titanic, The Musical.”

 Historic Ballenger House

 This red brick American four-square-style home was built in 1925 and donated to the Seneca Women’s Club to ensure members would always have a place to meet.
 Today, the club hosts a number of free community events, including teas, literary readings and quilt shows.

 Located on Lake Keowee at the Oconee Nuclear Station, this education center offers self-guided exhibits and interactive games that help explain how electricity is made from water, coal, uranium, sun and wind.
 The facility also includes a short nature trail, butterfly garden and picnic area overlooking the lake.
 Admission is free.

 Old Pickens Presbyterian Church in the Historic Old Pickens Courthouse District

 Built on a hill overlooking the Keowee River on the original Cherokee Nation War Path, Old Pickens Church was a focal point of the town of Pickens Court House, established in 1828 as the county seat.
 The church was constructed out of handmade brick made from clay taken from the riverbanks.
 The interior includes a gallery where slaves could worship with other town residents.
 The gate to the church and adjoining cemeteries is open every day; the church is open every second and fourth Sunday afternoons from 2:30 – 5:30 p.m.
 April through October.